Updated February 3, 2015

-Check out Andy Hecker’s North American all-comers meet directory.
-Also, many meet directors of college invitationals will gladly accept your money.
-Call the campus track office in January or February and ask for a meet schedule.
+Many meet directors of college invitationals will gladly accept your money.
+Call the campus track office in January or February and ask for a meet schedule, or search for their website.
 Often you’ll find other masters competing.
 Specify your age, and say you want to run with others in your ability range.
 I’ve high-jumped twice in the women’s invitational section because the men’s open HJ height was over my head.

 Any other meet ideas?

 Check with local sporting goods and running shoe stores about all-comer meets, which are generally low-key, unsophisticated affairs that charge nominal entry fees.
-They rarely offer automatic timing, however.
+They may lack automatic timing, however.

 What about Senior Olympics?

-Mostly unregulated by WMA or USATF, these events are spreading like wildfire across the USA and Canada.
-But since you asked — these state and local events usually include a track meet, which serve as qualifying meets (age 50 and over) for a National Senior Olympics (aka National Senior Games).
-The 2009 meet was in Palo Alto, California, and the 2011 meet will be in Houston.
+Mostly unregulated by WMA or USATF, these events are common.
+State and local events usually include a track meet, which serves as qualifying meet (age 50 and over) for the National Senior Olympics (aka National Senior Games).
+The 2015 meet will be in Minneapolis.

 What is automatic timing good for?